• Skip to main content

 Jump to Recipe Print Recipe

 Two of the greatest things to exist are rich and decadent fudgy brownies, and chocolate covered fruit.
-These super simple one-bowl Extra Fudgy Double Chocolate Cherry Brownies take just a few minutes to prep and the result is the fudgiest chocolate cherry brownie studded with chocolate chips and maraschino cherries in every luscious bite.
+These super quick and easy one-bowl Extra Fudgy Cherry Chocolate Brownies take just a few minutes to prep and the result is the fudgiest brownie studded with chocolate chips and maraschino cherries in every luscious bite.

-This cherry brownie recipe is based on my Better than Box Mix Brownies recipe and is great for Valentine's day, Christmas, or really any time you have a chocolate craving!
-These chewy gooey chocolate cherry brownies are even better than a box mix and are just as easy to make!
+This easy Cherry Chocolate Brownies recipe is based on my Better than Box Mix Brownies recipe and is great for Valentine's day, Christmas, or really any time you have a chocolate craving!
+These chewy gooey brownies are even better than a box mix and are just as easy to make!
 If you love a chocolatey brownie with a romantic twist, you'll also love these Red Wine Chocolate Brownies.

 Jump to: